Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get your baby to sleep!

 I’m a huge fan of putting babies down drowsy but awake.
 I truly believe we need to give them the opportunity each nap time to fall asleep on their own (otherwise, how else will they learn?).

 That said, I also know how delirious it can get when you’re trying the same tactic over and over without it working.
-So, after you’ve tried putting your baby down drowsy but awake with no luck, do the opposite: put him down completely asleep.
+So, after you’ve tried putting your baby down drowsy but awake with no luck, do the opposite: put her down completely asleep.

 3. “Tug” your baby’s pacifier